andyatkinson/anchor_migrations/README.md

 ## What problems do Anchor migrations solve?
 1. Anchor Migrations are an additional mechanism to release safe DDL changes that don’t have code dependencies, while keeping all databases in sync using ORM migrations.

-Anchor Migrations are a process for organizations not using [Trunk Based Development](https://trunkbaseddevelopment.com) (TBD) or infrequent releases, to allow safe DDL to get released more regularly.
+Anchor Migrations are a process for organizations not using [Trunk Based Development](https://trunkbaseddevelopment.com) (TBD) or frequent releases, to allow safe DDL to get released more frequently.

-Because Anchor Migrations generate the ORM (Active Record) migration *from* the SQL, there’s no loss of fidelity in the normal ORM migration process.
+Because Anchor Migrations generate the ORM (Active Record) migration *from* the SQL, Rails migrations stay in sync.

 ## Example Anchor Migration SQL
-By default, Anchor Migrations are stored in `anchor_migrations` as `.sql` files:
+By default, Anchor Migrations are stored in `db/anchor_migrations` as `.sql` files:
 ```sql
 -- anchor_migrations/20250623173850_anchor_migration.sql
 CREATE INDEX CONCURRENTLY IF NOT EXISTS
 idx_trips_created_at ON trips (created_at);
 ```

-Squawk runs on the file above for "safety linting":
+Squawk runs on the SQL file above for "safety linting", looking for unsafe patterns.

+Run it using anchor migrations with the `lint` command:
 ```sh
 ~/app ➜ bundle exec anchor lint